 First, a bit of context.
 One of Hiro’s products is the Stacks API.
 This is an open-source tool, and anyone can run their own instance of the API.
 Despite that, most people use ours, and today we service more than 400M monthly requests.

 A lot of work has gone into scaling the API to meet that demand, and some of that work is covered by my colleague Charlie Cantoni in a recent post How to Scale a Blockchain API.
+You can also learn more about the API roadmap in a recent talk given by my colleague Rafael Cárdenas:

 In this post, I would love to share how adding the ability to generate flame graphs on live production API instances helped identify areas for optimization for higher traffic throughput.